 This second way, while a little bit more involved, has some clear advantages.
 Things like the ability to track the outcome of emails you send in real-time, scheduling a send for later, and even personalizing attachments are all available when you use Google Sheets.

-This article will explain both options.
+This article will explain how to use mail merge with your gmail account through both options.
 To start, I will show you how to add your Gmail account to Outlook so that it can be used to send emails.

 We’ll break this up into two parts ✌️